Tiozao-do-Linux/glpi-nginx/README.md

 # Customizing with Your Preferences

 The [docker-compose.yml](docker-compose.yml) file can be edited to reflect your preferences (exposed ports, image versions, etc.).
-When in production, remove the `info.php` entry, which serves only to validate that the PHP variables were applied correctly.
-I chose to uncomment this line in my demo environment, so see https://glpi.tiozaodolinux.com/info.php

 The [custom-nginx.conf](custom-nginx.conf) file contains the basic Nginx server configurations.

 The [custom-php.ini](custom-php.ini) file contains the PHP variable configurations.

+## Important

+In **production** mode, adjust the locations in `custom-nginx.conf` to allow only your networks.
+Comment out the 'allow all' line and uncomment the line corresponding to your network.